wp-plugins/simple-announcement-with-exclusion-sawe/readme.txt

 == Changelog ==
+* 5.0.0.2  Wording on settings page changed to make options clearer.
 * 5.0.0.1  Admin panel cleanup
 * 5.0.0.0  UI is now more user friendly, and each setting will display to you in a sentence as to what you are setting.
 Scripts removed from admin page, CSS used in place.